 Welcome to WillyLogan.com!
-I am a historian of technology from the state of Colorado, USA, and I study post-independence industrialization in India.
-On this blog, I write about some of the things I’ve learned in my research, readings, and explorations—in India, the United States, and other parts of the world.
-The posts that emerge are a mixture of history, journalism, and travelogue.
+I am a historian of technology from the state of Colorado, USA, and I teach at Pacific Union College in Napa County, California.
+On this blog, I write about some of the things I’ve learned in my research, readings, teaching, and explorations—about my narrow specialty of post-independence Indian industrialization, and a wide range of other topics.
 If you want to keep up-to-date with my posts (which I put up about once a month), please follow me with RSS or on Twitter, @WilliamSikander.

-The header image on this blog is a watchtower in the city walls of Amber, the old capital of the Kachhawaha Rajputs in western India.
-Amber reached the peak of its political importance in the seventeenth century, when it was a vassal state of the Mughal Empire.
-In 1727, Maharaja Sawai Jai Singh II founded a new capital for his kingdom, Jaipur, in the flatlands six miles south of Amber.
-Today, Jaipur is the capital of the Indian state of Rajasthan.
+The default header image on this blog is a watchtower in the city walls of Amber, the old capital of the Kacchawaha Rajputs in western India, which reached the peak of its political importance in the seventeenth century, when Amber was a vassal state of the Mughal Empire.